Clean, Old-Fashioned Hate: Football

 The game renewed play again in 1925.
-That year, Tech quarterback Ike Williams thought the game clock read five seconds remaining in the third quarter when in actuality it was five minutes.
-Williams set up his offense for a field goal and kicked it to put Tech up 3–0 on first down.
-Luckily for Williams, Tech won 3–0.
+That year, a third-quarter field goal by Ike Williams was the only scoring in the game, giving Georgia Tech a 3–0 victory.
 Georgia end Smack Thompson would yell out in his sleep, and had said "Kill the SOB" in reference to Tech's star fullback Doug Wycoff leading up to the game.
 Once during the game, the two collided with each other, knocking each unconscious.

 In 1927, Georgia's "dream and wonder" team marched onto Grant Field having won all its games and upset Yale.
 The Bulldogs were ensured a national championship with a victory.
 Georgia Tech won 12 to 0.
 The field was a muddy mess from the rain, and some Georgia supporters contended that Tech watered down the field.

 In 1932, Georgia Tech and Georgia were two of the original 13 charter members of the Southeastern Conference.
 Georgia Tech would continue its membership until 1964 after Tech Coach Bobby Dodd began a historic feud with Alabama Coach Bear Bryant.
 Georgia Tech left the SEC concerning the allocation of scholarships and student athlete treatment.
 Georgia Tech would later attempt re-entry but the re-entry was eventually voted down.
 Lacking a league in which to compete, Georgia Tech helped charter the Metro Conference in 1975 for all sports besides football (in which it remained independent for nearly 20 years).
 Tech eventually joined the Atlantic Coast Conference in 1979, though it would not compete for the ACC football championship until 1983.
-Since 1979, Georgia has won 33 of the last 43 games against Georgia Tech.
-Georgia coaches Mark Richt and Kirby Smart have had a large part in the Bulldog's recent dominance over Georgia Tech, enjoying a 13–2 record and 5-1 record respectively, against the Yellow Jackets.
+Since 1978, Georgia has won 37 of the last 47 games against Georgia Tech.
+Georgia coaches Mark Richt and Kirby Smart have had a large part in the Bulldog's recent dominance over Georgia Tech, enjoying a 13–2 record and 7–1 record respectively, against the Yellow Jackets.

 In 2020, the rivalry was not played for the first time since 1925 due to the COVID-19 pandemic, which resulted in the SEC limiting its schedule to conference-only play.

+In 2024, Georgia came back from a 17–0 halftime deficit in Athens to force overtime.
+The game was decided in 8OT, which is the second longest game in FBS history by total number of overtimes.
+This was the fourth time, and first since 2014, that the game was decided in overtime.
+The 2024 match-up is the longest game in the history of the series.